 The UK’s National Health Service (NHS) was already lining up thousands of medics and volunteers to be ready to deliver jabs up and down the country.

-The vaccine, which also has a tie-up with the Serum Institute of India, was being evaluated by the MHRA after the final cut of data was submitted by the government last Monday.
+The vaccine, which also has a tie-up with the Serum Institute of India, was evaluated by the MHRA after the final data cut was submitted by the government last Monday.

 “The people that have been vaccinated will be protected within a matter of weeks and that’s very important, Professor Calum Semple, a respiratory disease expert and member of the government’s Scientific Advisory Group for Emergencies (SAGE), told the BBC.